awsdocs/aws-security-hub-user-guide/doc_source/securityhub-pci-controls.md

 + There is at least one Event Selector for a Trail with `IncludeManagementEvents` set to `true` and `ReadWriteType` set to `All`\.
 + There is at least one active subscriber to an Amazon SNS topic associated with the alarm\.

-### Related PCI DSS Requirements<a name="pcidss-cw-1-requirements"></a>
+### Related PCI DSS requirements<a name="pcidss-cw-1-requirements"></a>

-This AWS control is related to the following PCI DSS requirements:
+This control is related to the following PCI DSS requirements:

 **PCI DSS 7\.2\.1: Establish an access control system\(s\) for systems components that restricts access based on a user’s need to know, and is set to "deny all" unless specifically allowed\.
 This access control system\(s\) must include the following: Coverage of all system components\.**
 The root user is the most privileged user in an AWS account and has unrestricted access to all resources in the AWS account\.